The 22 Creedmoor, Hype or Legit?

 The 22 Creedmoor might be the perfect caliber for small to midsize game and may even be appropriate in varying circumstances for even larger game!

-Teaching women and youth how to shoot with a caliber such as the low recoil, hard-hitting, 22 Creedmoor isn’t a bad idea.
+Teaching women and youth how to shoot with a caliber such as the low recoil, hard-hitting, 22 Creedmoor isn’t a bad idea at all.
+I highly suggest throwing a suppressor on like the KGM R30K that I have on mine.
+It will even be that much more enjoyable for yourself, your wife, and your kids.

 I wouldn’t hesitate to take this caliber on my spring bear hunts, antelope, or even my mule deer hunts.
 Heck, I would venture to say I would even take this on a cow-elk hunt.
 It’s that lethal.